DevMountain/node-auth-afternoon/README.md

 ### Summary

 In this step, we'll use `npm` to get the dependencies we'll need for our project.
+We'll also manually modify our `package.json` file for the sake of proxying.

 ### Instructions

 * Install `body-parser`, `axios`, `express-session`, and  `dotenv`.
+* Modify the webpack dev server such that we proxy JSON requests meant for `/api` to the server.
+We also need to proxy all requests meant for `/callback` to the server.
+If we don't do the following, the webpack dev server will intercept requests to `/callback` and serve the `public/index.html` file, which is not what we want for that route.
+  * Open `package.json`.
+  * Change the property named `proxy`.
+Change it from its current string value to a JSON object.
+    * To the JSON object, add a key of `/callback`.
+Set its value to a JSON object with a key of `target` and a value of `http://localhost:4000`.
+    * Add another key for `/api` with the same value.

 ### Solution